 - The Steamship Virginia V is available for day cruises and events.
 Contact The Virginia V Foundation for more information.

-- The tugboat Arthur Foss has cabins available for overnight visitors.
+- Motor Vessel LOTUS and The tugboat Arthur Foss have cabins available for overnight visitors.
 Contact Northwest Seaport for more information.

 - The Center for Wooden Boats gallery is available for weddings and other events.
 Contact The Center for Wooden Boats for more information.

-Though only built to last about 20 years, it wasn't until the spring of 2010, Wawona was moved to a dry dock and disassembled.
+Though only built to last about 20 years, it wasn't until the spring of 2010 when Wawona was moved to a dry dock and disassembled.
 Prior to her disassembly, Wawona was thoroughly documented by a team of experts, and many of her pieces were saved.
 Compass Cafe features a giant photo mural of Wawona, and all of the wood built into the cafe was salvaged from the vessel.
 Inside MOHAI, a towering sculpture made from Wawona materials is on permanent display.